cardillan/mindcode/doc/syntax/SYNTAX.markdown

 To find a way around these constraints, Mindcode always reads the value of the numeric literal and then converts it to Mindustry Logic compatible literal using these rules (first applicable rule is used):

 1. Floating point literals (i.e. decimal literals containing either decimal point or exponent):
    1. If the value is negative, the absolute value is converted according to these rules, and a minus sign is prepended to the result.
+   2. If the value is equal to `-2147483648`, it can't be represented as an mlog literal in any way and a compilation error is produced.
-   2. If the value is zero, it is encoded as `0`.
+   3. If the value is zero, it is encoded as `0`.
-   3. If the value is between 10<sup>-20</sup> and 2<sup>63</sup>-1, the number is converted to decimal notation using 20 digits precision and a decimal separator when needed.
+   4. If the value is between 10<sup>-20</sup> and 2<sup>63</sup>-1, the number is converted to decimal notation using 20 digits precision and a decimal separator when needed.
-   4. **Mindustry Logic version 7 and earlier**: If the value is between 10<sup>-38</sup> and 10<sup>38</sup>, the number is converted to exponential notation without using a decimal separator, using `float` precision (which will be used by Mindustry processor when reading the literal as well).
+   5. **Mindustry Logic version 7 and earlier**: If the value is between 10<sup>-38</sup> and 10<sup>38</sup>, the number is converted to exponential notation without using a decimal separator, using `float` precision (which will be used by Mindustry processor when reading the literal as well).
 If the conversion to float causes loss of precision, a warning is produced.
-   5. **Mindustry Logic version 8 and later**: If the value is roughly between 10<sup>-308</sup> and 10<sup>308</sup>, the number is converted to exponential notation without using a decimal separator.
+   6. **Mindustry Logic version 8 and later**: If the value is roughly between 10<sup>-308</sup> and 10<sup>308</sup>, the number is converted to exponential notation without using a decimal separator.
 Loss of precision doesn't happen.
-   6. If none of the above rules is applicable, the conversion isn't possible and a compilation error is produced.
+   7. If none of the above rules is applicable, the conversion isn't possible and a compilation error is produced.
 2. Binary, decimal or hexadecimal integer literals:
    1. If the literal is a positive binary, hexadecimal or decimal integer lower than 2<sup>63</sup>, the literal is used exactly as specified in the source code.
    2. If the literal is negative, it is converted to decimal representation prepended by a unary minus.
+   3. If the value is equal to `-2147483648`, it can't be represented as an mlog literal in any way and a compilation error is produced.
-   3. If the value of the literal exceeds the maximum supported value, a compilation error is produced.
+   4. If the value of the literal exceeds the maximum supported value, a compilation error is produced.
-   4. If the value of the literal is larger than 2<sup>52</sup>, Mindcode emits a 'Literal exceeds safe range for integer operations' warning (the warning threshold is set to 2<sup>52</sup> and not 2<sup>53</sup>, because values above 2<sup>52</sup> are potentially unsafe for binary complement operations).
+   5. If the value of the literal is larger than 2<sup>52</sup>, Mindcode emits a 'Literal exceeds safe range for integer operations' warning (the warning threshold is set to 2<sup>52</sup> and not 2<sup>53</sup>, because values above 2<sup>52</sup> are potentially unsafe for binary complement operations).

 This processing ensures that numbers within a reasonable range are encoded to use maximal available precision, without producing mlog representations that would be unreasonably long.